Small Districts Fund

 Applying for Small Districts Funding

-School districts in Washington state with K-12 enrollments under 2,000 students and Free and Reduced Lunch Program enrollment rates over 40% are eligible to apply for Small School Districts Fund support.
+The Small Districts Fund is not currently accepting applications.
+The Fund provides support to school districts in Washington state with K-12 enrollments under 2,000 students and Free and Reduced Lunch Program enrollment rates over 40%.
 Funding must be used for work supporting students in high school.
 Other eligible applicant organizations must apply with a letter of support from a Principal and/or Superintendent in a qualifying school district, and must also be:

 - Organized and operated for purposes described in IRC Section 501(c)(3), but excluding Type III Supporting Organizations; or

 - A university, college, school or other institution described in IRC Section 170(c)(1); or